 To aid customer understanding certain words and phrases in this glossary have been approved by the Association of British Insurers and the Plain English Campaign.
-These particular terms will be commonly used by most medical insurers and are highlighted below by a $\langle \rangle$ symbol.
+These particular terms will be commonly used by most medical insurers and are highlighted below by a \langle symbol.

-Acupuncturist - a medical practitioner who specialises in acupuncture and is registered under the relevant Act, or a practitioner of acupuncture who is a member of the British Acupuncture Council (BAcC), and who, in all cases, meets our criteria for acupuncturist recognition for benefit purposes in their field of practice, and who we have told in writing that we currently recognise as an acupuncturist for benefit purposes in that field for the provision of out-patient treatment only.
-A full explanation of the criteria we use to decide these matters is available on request.
+Acupuncturist - a medical practitioner who specialises in acupuncture and is registered under the relevant Act, or a practitioner of acupuncture who is a member of the British Acupuncture Council (BAcC), and who, in all cases, meets our criteria for acupuncturist recognition for benefit purposes in their field of practice, and who we have told in writing that we currently recognise as an acupuncturist for benefit purposes in that field for the provision of outpatient treatment only.